ecphp/session--nix-at-european-commission--summer-of-nix/README.md

 ## About

-This presentation is about Nix **and** the European Commission, but also Nix **at** European Commission.
-We will see together what the E.C. is doing for the Nix ecosystem but also how Nix is used internally.
+This presentation is about Nix **and** the European Commission, and about Nix **at** the European Commission.
+Or: what is the EC doing for the Nix ecosystem and how is it using Nix?

 ## Contribute